-Join us in this Year of Song for a wonderful week of English dance, music, and, yes, song!
-Come with a spring in your step and a song in your heart, and experience the tremendous vitality of English country and display dances, stirring tunes, and rousing English songs, all with world-class teachers and superb musicians, in the magical setting of Pinewoods Camp.
+Join us for a wonderful week of English dance, music, and song!
+Experience the tremendous vitality of English country and display dances, stirring tunes, and rousing English songs, all with world-class teachers and superb musicians, in the magical setting of Pinewoods Camp.

 All ye who revel in all of these traditions!
-English Week is where we greet old friends and make new ones, tread familiar paths and plunge into uncharted territory, revel in classic and beloved repertoire, and learn new skills to take back to our own communities.
+English Week is where we greet old friends and make new ones, tread familiar paths and plunge into uncharted territory, revel in classic, beloved, and innovative repertoire, and learn new skills to take back to our own communities.
 Please join us!

 |7:45-8:15||Hot Breakfast served cafeteria style|

 |12:00-12:30||Swimming, Bookstore staffed|

 |5:30-6:30||Swimming, Bookstore staffed, Special events|

 Alex Cumming is a traditional singer, accordionist and dance caller hailing from Somerset, England who now lives in Boston, MA.
 He performs songs and tunes from around the UK and beyond with a great depth of knowledge for the traditions backed up by a Bachelor's Degree in Folk & Traditional Music from Newcastle University.
 Alex has made his mark on the folk scene with his rhythmic danceable accordion style, strong voice and his fun and engaging stage presence.
 As a dancer Alex is a member Maple Morris, Newcastle Kingsmen and Newtowne Morris and currently performs in several bands including award winning a Capella group The Teacups, Critically acclaimed duo Alex Cumming & Nicola Beazley and New England Contra Dance band Reelation.